-Part II: Set-Up Reduction for the Inserting Machines
+Part II: Set-up Reduction for the Bindery Inserting Machines

-Part II: Set-Up Reduction for the Inserting Machines
+Part II: Set-up Reduction for the Bindery Inserting Machines

-Part II: Set-Up Reduction for the Inserting Machines
+Part II: Set-up Reduction for the Bindery Inserting Machines

-A national printing and direct marketing company hired Daniel Penn Associates to support employee-led problem-solving in two Kaizen events designed to slash set-up times, speed changeovers, and improve overall equipment effectiveness (OEE) for its insertion and bindery operations.
+A national printing and direct marketing company hired Daniel Penn Associates (DPA) to help employees lead two Kaizen events focused on set-up reduction.
+These events aimed to cut set-up times, speed changeovers, and improve overall equipment effectiveness (OEE) for insertion and bindery operations.

 Inserting Machine Findings